RomanWuattier/StringsLoader/README.md

 val str = StringsLoader.get("key.1")
 ```

-Note that StringsLoader is a singleton.
+Note that StringsLoader provides static methods to interact with the Loader module.
+A singleton instance of the Loader
+module is created.
 A single instance of the cache is created.
-To clear the cache a
-`clear` function is provided.
+To clear the cache a`clear` function is provided.

 ## Improvements
 * Centralize error management